2025-2026 Coaches

 "The place God calls you to is the place where your deep gladness and the world's deep hunger meet."

-We invite each scholar into a period of wondering and discerning.
+We invite each fellow and scholar into a period of wondering and discerning.
 We provide dedicated coaches to support the journey.
-Additionally, TEF recommends a number of resources to use as conversation partners—for now and into the future!
+Additionally, we recommend a number of resources to use as conversation partners—for now and into the future!

 Please contact Ryan Ingersoll if you would like any of these books!